facenord-sud/tomcat80-openssl/README.md

 This project aims to provide better performances by using the OpenSSL library instead of the JSSE (Java Secure Socket Extension) API for the TLS encryption.
 Combined with the NIO/NIO2 connector, maintability will be easier compared to solutions using C sockets, like the APR connector.

 With our project, a user can use the NIO or NIO2 connector and choose to use JSSE or OpenSSL for the TLS encryption.
-The only requirements is to have OpenSSL and our [https://github.com/rmaucher/tomcat-native-openssl](fork of tomcat-native) instaled.
+The only requirements is to have OpenSSL and our (https://github.com/rmaucher/tomcat-native-openssl)[fork of tomcat-native] instaled.

 ## Installation